K2Joom/docs-matukio/roadmap.md

 Technical changes

 * Migration to SQL Schema
-* Config settings in config.xml instead of database

 * Update TCPDF + Check fonts
-* New form Validator for the booking form
 * Replace of Bootstrap Modal (too many issues with templates)
-* Improved routing (include language)
 * Check if email is already registered for guest bookers, if not allowed to book multiple tickets
 * Remove + sign on event detail page
 * Some more